CPR vs. AED: Understanding the Lifesaving Differences

 What is CPR?

 CPR refers to the first aid technique where an individual repeatedly compresses a person’s chest to stimulate blood flow and essentially provides an artificial heartbeat.
 This method is used for someone who has experienced sudden cardiac arrest, which is when a person’s heart unexpectedly stops beating.
-This procedure will help prevent the patient’s organs from dying, and the chances of brain damage before their heart can be restarted.
+This procedure will help prevent the patient’s organs from dying, and the chances of brain damage before their heart is restarted.

 What does AED mean?